-Well, basically, it’s a combination of the two (and ironically my two favourite things in the world) it takes all the delicious and best parts from both – the creaminess from the hummus and the zing and kick from the pesto and creates this ultimate flavour-packed dip that is great for dipping, spreading and just generally eating straight from the bowl.
+Well, basically, it’s a combination of the two (and coincidentally my two favourite things in the world).
+It takes on all the delicious aspects of both – the creaminess of the hummus and the zing and kick from the pesto - and creates this ultimate flavour-packed dip that is great for dipping, spreading and just generally eating straight from the bowl!

-I’ve used it in replacement of the traditional tomato sauce for my aubergine pizza, but it’s also amazing when tossed through pasta, spread on toast or thinned out a little and drizzled over salads.
+I’ve used it in replacement of the traditional tomato sauce for my grilled eggplant pizza, but it’s also amazing when tossed through pasta, spread on toast or thinned out a little with olive oil and drizzled over salads.

-STEP 1: Preheat oven to 180 degrees and line your baking tray with baking paper or foil
+STEP 1: Preheat your oven to 180°C / 355°F and line your baking tray with baking paper or foil.

-STEP 2: Slice the aubergine lengthwise into slices about 2 cm- ⅓ inches thick
+STEP 2: Slice the eggplant lengthwise into slices about 2 cm- ⅓ inches thick

 STEP 3: Place the slices on the baking tray and brush with a little olive oil and add a pinch of salt

-STEP 6: Take the aubergine slices out of the oven and top each with a layer of the pesto hummus
+STEP 6: Take the eggplant pizza out of the oven and top each with a layer of pesto hummus.

 STEP 7: Add the sliced cherry tomatoes and mushrooms

-STEP 8: Pop in the oven for around 5 minutes, or until the cherry tomatoes and mushrooms are soft
+STEP 8: Pop in the oven for around another 5-10 minutes, or until the cherry tomatoes and mushrooms are soft

-Serve immediately with fresh basil and some freshly ground pepper.
+Serve your vegan eggplant pizza bites immediately with fresh basil and some freshly ground pepper.
 I also like to add small blobs of the remaining pesto hummus on top for some extra flavour; it's so good!

 The beauty of this recipe is how easy it is to customise.
-Everyone in your house can create their own aubergine pizza and you can use up any leftover ingredients you have laying around in the back of the fridge.
+Everyone in your house can create their own aubergine pizza how they want it and you can use up any leftover ingredients you have laying around in the back of the fridge.